 Surgical Services: The surgical specialists affiliated with Memorial Hermann perform over 200,000 traditional, laparoscopic and robotic-assisted surgeries a year.
 From diagnostic procedures to transplants, Memorial Hermann offers our community access to specialty care to improve their quality of life and address chronic health issues utilizing the latest in surgical techniques.
 Primary Care: Memorial Hermann has a vast network of primary care providers throughout the Greater Houston area, offering in-person and virtual appointments for personalized, integrated health care.
 Our primary care network provides a continuum of care, including wellness care and prevention as well as chronic disease management and referrals to specialists when needed.
-Additionally, in-person and virtual care appointments are available to further advance the health of our patients.
+Additionally, in-person and virtual care appointments are available to further advance the health of our patients through our Memorial Hermann-GoHealth Urgent Care network, the largest urgent care network in the Greater Houston area.

-Rehabilitation: Rehabilitation: Ranked among the top rehabilitation hospitals in the nation by U.S. News & World Report's list of America's Best Hospitals, TIRR Memorial Hermann is world renowned for excellence in research and treatment for traumatic brain injury, stroke, spinal cord injury, amputations, cancer prehabilitation and rehabilitation and other neurological diseases and disorders.
-Additionally, patients can receive care close to home at multiple locations in the Memorial Hermann Rehabilitation Network.
+Rehabilitation: Ranked among the top rehabilitation hospitals in the nation by U.S. News & World Report's list of America's Best Hospitals, TIRR Memorial Hermann is world renowned for excellence in research and treatment for traumatic brain injury, stroke, spinal cord injury, amputations, cancer prehabilitation and rehabilitation and other neurological diseases and disorders.
+Additionally, patients can receive care close